 A Remote Pilot Licence can be obtained by completing our ‘Professional Training’ Course.
-If you wish to fly under your own business, you will need to obtain a Remote Operator Certificate (ReOC) directly from CASA.
+If you wish to fly under your own business, you will need to obtain a RPA Operator Certificate (ReOC) directly from CASA.
 Find out more about how to gain an ReOC on our ‘Remote Operator Certificate’ page.

 CASA Certification is essential to ensure that you are operating within the bounds of the law and are able to obtain full public liability insurance.
 Without appropriate approvals from CASA you are at risk of heavy fines.

 UAVAIR are happy to walk you through the steps of full CASA accreditation in the ‘Professional Training’ course.
 We are able to help you get up and running as a fully accredited and legal UAV operator.